kelvin110503/SRE/Part2/SRS.md

 - One User (admin) can create multiple UpdateLog entries.
 - One User can have multiple ClassSchedule records
 - One User can have many NotificationLog and SuggestionLog records.
+- One Admin can manage multiple UpdateLog entries.

 1. **Many-to-One**:

 - Multiple Facilities belong to a single Building.
 - Multiple EventImpact records may point to one Event.
+- Multiple UpdateLog records may point to one Admin.

 1. **One-to-One**:
 - One User has one UserPreferences record